nortikin/sverchok/docs/contribute_small_things.rst

        + # print(some_variable)
        ```

-and it will display like :
+    this node prints very often, and seems to slow down Blender because of it.
+I'm not certain but I don't think this printout it essential and suggest you drop it.

-In the following file: sverchok/nodes/scene/frame_info.py on line 122
+using the backticks and the diff (language type) it will display the proposed change in code with syntax highlighting like this:

 .. code-block :: diff